SamBrishes/lotlw-translation-kit/README.md

 How to Translate
 ----------------
-The script doesn't depent on any external dependencies, except node.js itself.
+The script doesn't depend on any external dependencies, except node.js itself.
 You can download and install node.js on the [official website](https://nodejs.org/en/).
 Keep sure, that the installation path is also available within the PATH [environment variable](https://stackoverflow.com/a/27864253), which should be done by the installer automatically.